 Begins the four skills of mastering a second language-listening, reading, writing, speaking.
 Introduction to culture of the Spanish-speaking countries.
 Learner-centered instruction.
-(E)
+This class may include students from multiple sections.
+(Elective)

-- Demonstrate an awareness of cultural elements and understand their role in communication at the basic level. - 2.
-Apply new Spanish vocabulary through a variety of written and oral assignments at the basic level. - Demonstrate novice level proficiency in listening, reading, speaking and writing in Spanish and the ability to function effectively in Spanish in a variety of real-life situations. - 4.
-Apply appropriate grammatical structures. - Demonstrate an understanding of cultural elements and their role that influences the language and the culture of the Spanish - speaking countries.
+- 1. Demonstrate an awareness of cultural elements and understand their role in communication at the basic level. - 2.
+Apply new Spanish vocabulary through a variety of written and oral assignments at the basic level. - 3.
+Demonstrate novice level proficiency in listening, reading, speaking and writing in Spanish and the ability to function effectively in Spanish in a variety of real-life situations. - 4.
+Apply appropriate grammatical structures. - 5.
+Demonstrate an understanding of cultural elements and their role that influences the language and the culture of the Spanish speaking countries.